A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Mechanisms in Embedded Systems

 \subsubsection{Time-Dependent Dielectric Breakdown (TDDB)}

 TDDB is a gradual and irreversible degradation mechanism in the gate oxide of transistors.
 Defects accumulated in the \(SiO_2\) layer allow an increase in gate leakage current, thus slowing down the transistor switching frequency.
+This phenomenon has been studied on planar MOSFETs \cite{iact-rlnk-17} as well as on newer 3D FinFETs \cite{sstf-kjsk-18, refc-csjh-20}

-Nigam \etal \cite{tsrc-nym} describe three stages of the degradation process, illustrated in \autoref{fig:tddb}: \one Defect generation starts when a large electric field is applied to the gate dielectric.
-As the defect density is still not critical, there is still no current. \two With continued stress, more defects are generated and start to overlap, producing a soft breakdown.
-Now traps form a resistive path between the gate and the channel, increasing the leakage current and reducing the device switching speed. \three Due to the thermal damage caused by the leakage current, more traps form a wider and less resistive path.
-This increases the gate current even more, which leads to a thermal runaway that completely breaks the dielectric layer.
+Nigam \etal \cite{tsrc-nym} describe three stages of the degradation process as illustrated in \autoref{fig:tddb}: \one Defect generation starts when a large electric field is applied to the gate dielectric.
+As the defect density is still not critical, no gate current leaks. \two With continued stress, more defects are generated and start to overlap, producing a soft breakdown.
+At this point, traps form a resistive path between the gate and the channel, increasing the leakage current and reducing the device switching speed. \three Due to the thermal damage caused by the leakage current, more traps form a wider and less resistive path.
+This increases the gate current even further, which leads to a thermal runaway that completely breaks the dielectric layer.
 At this point, the transistor structure is destroyed, and the device is unusable.